Session 1 - Module A: Advanced Agent Patterns¶

 🗂️ File: src/session1/multi_agent_system.py

-Understanding Bare Metal Multi-Agent Coordination: This coordinator class manages multiple specialized agents working together on complex tasks.
-It handles agent registration, message routing, and communication tracking.
+Understanding Bare Metal Multi-Agent Coordination: This coordinator class manages multiple specialized data processing agents working together on complex data workflows.
+It handles agent registration, message routing, and communication tracking optimized for data engineering operations.

 from typing import Dict, List, Any